 Date Submitted

 To: Registrar

-• ducation record maintained in the following office(s):
+I wish to inspect my educa tion record maintained in the following office(s):

 Print Name (Student)

 Address:

-Tel
+Student's Signature Tel

 To: Student

-Your request for inspe ection of your record was received on (date).
+Your request for inspection of your record was received on (date).
 The requested record will be available for review on (date).

 School Official's Signature

 To: Registrar

-or have been informed of the contents of the requested education record identified above and am satisfied with it teness.
+I have inspected and/or ha accuracy and completenes we been informed of the contents of the requested education record identified above and am satisfied with its is.

-Date Student's Signature
+Student's Signature

 To: Registrar

-or have been informed of the contents of the requested education record identified above and am not satisfied witl pleteness for the following reason(s):
+ve been informed of the contents of the requested education record identified above and am not satisfied with ness for the following reason(s):

 Date Student's Signature